 - What kinds of challenging business situations have you helped turn around?

 If these sound like job interview questions, well, they are.
 You are interviewing this person to see if they are the right fit for the work you have to offer

 You may just want an accountant to take care of routine financial tasks and prepare your taxes.
-But recognize that accountants can provide many more functions to your business, and can really help propel its financial success.
+But recognize that accountants can provide many more functions to your business, and can help propel its financial success.
 Thus, it’s important to be thoughtful when hiring your first accountant.
 Use these tips and you’re sure to find a great accounting partner for your business.